 If you, dear visitor, find something of interest as well, I’m glad.
 I hope I am accurate and true.
 Like any memory, there is no absolute “truth” about events, only personal perspective.

-We’ve been in Iowa City now longer than anywhere else we’ve lived — more than a dozen years — and it was a great choice.
+We’ve been in Iowa City now longer than anywhere else we’ve lived — nearly 15 years — and it was a great choice.
 This is truly a remarkable community, though we mostly feel less involved with it than we have elsewhere due to differences in community size (we’ve lived in places as small as 2500 people).

 This seeming contradiction is due to the differences between big and small towns.
 As the apocryphal goes, one may know that someone is doing something with someone else in a big town, but in a small town, everyone knows HOW is it being done.
 I guess we prefer our neighbors not knowing the how.
 But the real bottom line is that we are OK with being modern Ozzie and Harriet ‘s escaping the nightmare of today’s ex-urban professional environment.
 Been there, done that, and it sucks . . . .